posgnu/pajero/worker/README.md

 $./cargo run analyze [packet path] [round]
 ```

-Analyze packet as pre-defined filter
+Analyze packet with pre-defined filter and then we can see the results in the`./static/packets/` directory.

 ## Testing